A good credit score doesn't just help you get a home loan. It can also have a big effect on your mortgage rate as well.

 Lower score pays more for same rate

-To get the same loan rate, a borrower with a 620 credit score would have to pay 2.75% points, or $8,250 more in closing costs, Parsons said.
-As an alternative, they could go with a higher mortgage rate - the highest being 5.25% for a $1,657 monthly payment - but even then would still have to pay 0.7 % in points, or $2,100 in this scenario.
+But a borrower with a 620 credit score would have to pay 2.75 discount points to get the same rate – adding $8,250 to the closing costs.
+As an alternative, Parsons said, they could go with a higher mortgage rate - the highest being 5.25% for a $1,657 monthly payment - but even then would still have to pay 0.7 % in points, or $2,100 in this scenario.

 "If somebody is just right on the cusp, picking up five to 10 (credit score) points may save them $1,000," Parsons says.